microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

     return v
 ```

-We add small amount `eps` to the original vector in order to avoid division by 0 in the initial case, when all components of the vector are identical.
+We add a few `eps` to the original vector in order to avoid division by 0 in the initial case, when all components of the vector are identical.

 The actual learning algorithm we will run for 5000 experiments, also called **epochs**: